DannyDainton/All-Things-Postman/Examples/01_pingTheAPI.md

 > "A Postman Collection lets you group individual requests together.
 These requests can be further organized into folders."

 As there is going to be a whole bunch of examples within this repository, let's create a Collection for all the lovely requests we'll be making.
-There are a few differnt ways of creating these, the quickest way is selecting the `New Collection` icon which can be found under the `Collections` tab.
+There are a few different ways of creating these, the quickest way is selecting the `New Collection` icon which can be found under the `Collections` tab.

 ![Create Collection](https://github.com/DannyDainton/All-Things-Postman/blob/master/Public/images/Create_Collections.PNG)